Towards a green EU? Not without Latin America

 The European Union (EU) needs to strengthen its ties with Latin America

-Historically, Europe has relied heavily on a limited number of energy importers.
-This overreliance has exposed the vulnerability of its energy supply chain during recent events, including the COVID-19 pandemic and the war of Ukraine.
-The war has underscored the urgent need for Europe to shift towards a more independent, diverse, and resilient energy portfolio.
+Europe has historically relied on a few energy importers.
+This dependency has exposed vulnerabilities in the supply chain, especially during events like the COVID-19 pandemic and the war in Ukraine.
+The war has highlighted the urgent need for Europe to diversify its energy sources and become more independent and resilient.

-In alignment with the Paris Agreement and the ambitions of the Green Deal, which commit the European Union to achieving carbon neutrality by 2050, the EU is focused on diversifying its energy resources and advancing a green energy transition.
-The “RepowerEU” initiative is central to this strategy, aiming to reduce dependence on single suppliers and accelerate the deployment of renewable energy across the EU.
-Additionally, the establishment of the Hydrogen Bank is designed to attract private investment in hydrogen projects by connecting renewable energy supply with EU demand and addressing initial investment barriers.
+Aligned with the Paris Agreement and the Green Deal, which aim for carbon neutrality by 2050, the EU is focusing on diversifying its energy resources and transitioning to green energy.
+The “RepowerEU” initiative aims to reduce reliance on single suppliers and speed up the deployment of renewable energy across Europe.
+The Hydrogen Bank also seeks to attract private investment in hydrogen projects by connecting renewable supply with EU demand.

-Africa, previously overlooked, now emerges as a crucial trade partner for the EU.
-How to ensure a fruitful bilateral energy partnership that will benefit both regions?
+Africa, once overlooked, is now a key trade partner for the EU.
+But how can Europe ensure a successful energy partnership with Africa?

-Moreover, Africa’s renewable energy potential is considerable.
-According to the Renewable Power Plant Database Africa, by 2040, 76% of the continent’s electricity could come from renewable sources — comprising 82% from hydropower, 11% from solar power, and 7% from wind power.
-This underscores Africa’s role not only as a major supplier of essential minerals but also as a leader in renewable energy production and distribution.
+Additionally, Africa’s renewable energy potential is substantial.
+By 2040, it is projected that 76% of Africa’s electricity will come from renewable sources, including hydropower (82%), solar (11%), and wind (7%).
+This makes Africa not only a supplier of essential minerals but also a leader in renewable energy production and distribution.

-At the EU level, the Global Gateway strategy is strengthening ties with the continent through the Africa-Europe Green Energy Initiative.
-This program aims to engage European and African public and private sector actors to increase electricity production and access to energy, promote energy efficiency, support reforms for a conducive regulatory environment for private investment, and foster market integration.
-It involves the EU, Member States, and major European financial institutions like the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD).
+At the EU level, the Global Gateway strategy strengthens ties with Africa through the Africa-Europe Green Energy Initiative.
+This program encourages collaboration between European and African public and private sectors to increase energy access, promote energy efficiency, and support regulatory reforms.
+It involves the EU, Member States, and financial institutions like the European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD).

 The European Union (EU) needs to strengthen its ties with Latin America